A numerically stable algorithm for integrating Bayesian models using Markov melding: Markov Melding

 \section{Markov Melding}

-The Markov melding framework is able to join together any number of models which share a common component \(\phi\).
-As the examples in this paper only consider two models, we limit our exposition to the \(\Nm = 2\) model case; for the more general case see \citet{goudie:etal:18}.
-The naive joint model formed by multiplying \(\pd_{1}(\phi, \psi_{1}, Y_{1})\) and \(\pd_{2}(\phi, \psi_{2}, Y_{2})\) is overspecified for \(\phi\), so Markov melding addresses this by considering a joint model consisting of the conditional distributions of each submodel, given \(\phi\).
+The Markov melding framework is able to join together any number of submodels which share a common component \(\phi\).
+As the examples in this paper only consider two submodels, we limit our exposition to the \(\Nm = 2\) model case; for the more general case see \citet{goudie:etal:18}.
+Markov melding constructs a joint model using the conditional distributions for submodel-specific parameters $\psi_{\modelindex}$ and data $Y_{\modelindex}$, denoted $\pd_{\modelindex}(\psi_{\modelindex}, Y_{\modelindex} \mid \phi)$.
 These conditional distributions are then combined with a global prior for \(\phi\) called the \textit{pooled prior} \(\ppoolphi\), which we discuss in Section~\ref{sec:forming-the-pooled-prior}.
-Mathematically, assuming that the supports of the relevant conditional, joint, and marginal distributions containing \(\phi\) are appropriate, we define the \textit{melded joint distribution} as Whilst the conditional form of the melded joint distribution in Equation~\eqref{eqn:melded-joint-1} makes clear that this model is no longer overspecified, the model-specific conditional densities \(\pd_{\modelindex}(Y_{\modelindex}, \psi_{\modelindex} \mid \phi)\) may be unintuitive if we have not specified the generative submodel in this way.
-Instead, it can be more useful to consider the melded joint distribution in terms of Equation~\eqref{eqn:melded-joint-2}, as the \(\pd_{\modelindex}(\phi, \psi_{\modelindex}, Y_{\modelindex})\) terms can be factorised according to the data generating process specified when model building.
+Mathematically, assuming that the supports of the relevant conditional, joint, and marginal distributions containing \(\phi\) are appropriate, we define the \textit{melded joint distribution} as